-Personal Care Servic ces Who Can Receive Personal Care Services Medicaid reimburses personal care services for recipients under the age of 21 who meet all of the following criteria: Have a medical condition or disability that substantially limits their ability to perform their ADLs or IADLs.
-Have a physician's order for personal care services.
-Require more individual and continuous care than can be provided through a home health aide visit.
-Do not have a parent or legal guardian capable of safely providing these services.
+Who Can Receive Personal Care Services

+Medicaid reimburses personal care services for recipients under the age of 21 who meet all of the following criteria:

+- Have a medical condition or disability that substantially limits their ability to perform their ADLs or IADLs - Have a physician's order for personal care services - Require more individual and continuous care than can be provided through a home health aide visit - Do not have a parent or legal guardian able to provide ADL or IADL care.

 Medically necessary personal care services can be authorized when a recipient has a documented cognitive impairment which prevents the recipient from knowing when or how to carry out the personal care task.
-Assistance can be in the form of hands on assistance (actually performing the task for the personal care task properly.
+Assistance can be in the form of hands on assistance (actually performing the task for the person) or cuing along, with supervision, to ensure the recipient performs the personal care task properly.
 Additional supporting documentation can be required to substantiate the functional limitations associated with the cognitive impairment.

-Personal Care Services Requirements Personal care services must be all of the following: Documented as medically necessary.
-Prescribed by the attending physician if provided through a home health agency.
-Supervised by a registered nurse if provided through a home health agency.
-Supervised by the parent or legal guardian if provided by a non-home health agency.
-Supervised by the recipient if the services are provided by a non-home health agency and the recipient is a legal adult between the ages of 18 and 21 with no legal guardian.
-Provided by a home health aide or independent personal care provider.
-Consistent with the physician, support coordinator, or case manager approved plan of care.
-Authorized prior to providing services.
+Personal Care Services Requirements

+Personal care services must be all of the following:

+- Documented as medically necessary - Prescribed by the attending physician if provided through a home health agency - Supervised by a registered nurse if provided through a home health agency - Supervised by the parent or legal guardian if provided by a non-home health agency - Supervised by the recipient if the services are provided by a non-home health agency and the recipient is a legal adult between the ages of 18 and 21 with no legal guardian - Provided by a home health aide or independent personal care provider - Consistent with the physician approved plan of care - Authorized prior to providing services